- Broadly, there are two ways to invest in commercial real estate. It can be done directly or indirectly.

 - “Forced” Appreciation: Unlike residential real estate, which is valued based on the sales prices of comparable properties, commercial properties are valued based on the amount of Net Operating Income that they produce.
 Net Operating Income is calculated as a property’s income minus expenses.
 As such, the property owner can implement strategies designed to increase income, reduce expenses, or both.
 In so doing, they seek to increase Net Operating Income and “force” the value of the property to appreciate.

-While the benefits can be significant, there are also a number of risks to be aware of.
+While the benefits of commercial real estate can be significant, there are also a number of risks to be aware of.

 Risks of Investing in Commercial Real Estate